Trust Your Gut

 Nevertheless, sometimes this “gut feeling” is really just anxiety driven.
 "The trouble with our instincts is that when we're out of balance, they tend to lead us in the wrong directions," she says.
 "Intuition is the innate knowledge gifted to us by nature and can only be accessed in a place of calm awareness.
 Instincts can be wrong, but intuition is always right," says Shimi Kang, M.D., psychiatrist.

 Learning how to understand your baby will not only take some stress off of you but can also lead to you making better decisions.
-LittleOne.Care develops a wearable device that monitors the quality of care your baby receives.
+LittleOne.Care develops a wearable device, called the Elora Baby Wellness Monitor, that tracks the quality of care your baby receives.
 You are also able to understand and monitor exactly what your child needs by joining our (free) Beta trial as a tester.
 For more information visit our website: https://www.littleone.care/.